 This is a variable group.
 Plants with red pigments but without hooded branch leaves can comfortably be placed here.
-S. fimbriatum and S. girgensohnii are always green and other species may have little or no red pigment if growing in shade.
+S. fimbriatum and S. girgensohnii are usually green and other species may have little or no red pigment if growing in shade.

 Beware!
-S. fallax sometimes has pink branches but is not in this group
+S. fallax and S. angustifolium sometimes have pink branches but are not in this group